 You can adjust cleats to account for differences in stance width; the distance between your hips; however, there’s a limit to the degree of adjustment you can make.
 Those that have wider hips should get pedals that make it possible to use longer spindles to bring the feet out.
 This will help them to straighten out their knee tracking.

 Step 6: Set The Height Of The Handlebar

 Having the right handlebar height is probably the one adjustment that depends more on what’s comfortable than any particular method.
 Also note that while most hybrids have adjustable stems for changing the height of the handlebars, some bikes do not.

-If your bike has a fixed stem that is non-adjustable, you may need to purchase one that has a different rise to set the handlebars at the right height.
+If your bike has a fixed stem that is non-adjustable, you may need to purchase one that has a further rise to set the handlebars at the right height.

-The general rule for adjusting the height of handlebars is that they should be set higher than the height of the seat for a more upright and comfortable riding experience, and lower than the height of the seat for a more forwarding-leaning, performance-oriented riding experience.
+The general rule for adjusting the height of handlebars is that they should be set higher than the seat’s height for a more upright and comfortable riding experience, and lower than the seat’s height for a more forwarding-leaning, performance-oriented riding experience.
 How you set it will depend on your preference and what you’re comfortable with.

 Crank length appears to be one of the least critical factors in most bike fits.
 Most people have no issue with the cranks that come with bikes.
 Generally, shorter people are advised to use shorter crank arms and taller individuals should use longer cranks.
 But the longer the crank, the more your knee will bend.

 After properly fitting your bike, if you still encounter some problems, then you should consider the crank length.
 This is rare because a lot of bike fits will take care of most of these issues.